hashicorp/vault/website/source/intro/getting-started/help.html.md

 # Built-in Help

 You've now worked with `vault write` and `vault read` for multiple
-paths: the generic secret backend with `secret/` and dynamic AWS credentials with the AWS backend provider at `aws/`.
+paths: the kv secret backend with `secret/` and dynamic AWS credentials with the AWS backend provider at `aws/`.
 In both cases, the structure and usage of each backend differed, for example the AWS backend has special paths like `aws/config`.